CooperCao/google-stb.platform.vendor.broadcom.refsw/BSEAV/connectivity/wlan/README.txt

 However, the WLAN code can be built in many different ways, depending on the values of the following "build flags":

-     1. B_WLAN_VER specifies the major version of the WLAN source code (e.g., "STB7271_BRANCH_15_10" or "EAGLE_10_10_84")
-        If not specified, the default is "STB7271_BRANCH_15_10".
+     1. B_WLAN_VER specifies the major version of the WLAN source code (e.g., "core" ) If not specified, the default is "core".

-     2. B_WLAN_BRAND specifies which set of WLAN source code will be used for the build.
-If not specified the default is "linux-external-stbsoc".

-        B_WLAN_BRAND=linux-external-stbsoc       # (Default) Builds using standard WLAN code base B_WLAN_BRAND=linux-mfgtest-stbsoc        # Builds using special "manufacturing test" code base
+     2. NO more brands:

      3. WLAN_DEFAULT_BUILDCFG specifies a list of "targets" for the build.

         If not specified, the default is:
-            "debug-apdef-stadef-extnvm-p2p-mchan-tdls-mfp-cfg80211-slvradar-stbsoc-armv7l"		(for 32-bit toolchain) and
+            "debug-apdef-stadef-extnvm-p2p-mchan-tdls-mfp-cfg80211-wowl-stbsoc-armv7l"		(for 32-bit toolchain) and
-            "debug-apdef-stadef-extnvm-p2p-mchan-tdls-mfp-cfg80211-slvradar-stbsoc-armv8" 		(for 64-bit toolchain)
+            "debug-apdef-stadef-extnvm-p2p-mchan-tdls-mfp-cfg80211-wowl-stbsoc-armv8" 		(for 64-bit toolchain)

         For non-default builds, choose the appropriate targets from the following list.
 Their order does not matter, but targets must be separated by a single dash ("-").